PythxnBite/aided.ai-task/README.md

 ---

-This is still a work in progress and many changes are to be made.
+- This is still a work in progress and many changes are to be made.
-Due to the amount of data given, not all possible conversion problems could be handled.
+- Due to the amount of data given, not all possible conversion problems could be handled.
-The app is just a screen displaying and the available datas' name and about values with an arbitrary picture.
+- The app is just a screen displaying and the available datass name and about values with an arbitrary picture.
+- A feaure to show all the details when a tile is touched will be implemented.